M-Kerr/LangCompareV2/README.md

 If on MacOS, right click the .app and select "Show package contents", then navigate to Contents > MacOS > code.
 Move the files into the "code/" directory.

-While not currently supported on Linux, you should be able to mount or extract the AppImage and then place the files inside the "code/" directory that resides next to the LangCompareV2 executable.
+<br>While not currently supported on Linux, you should be able to mount or
+extract the AppImage and then place the files inside the "code/" directory that resides next to the LangCompareV2 executable.